-My main preoccupation is with making decorative wall panels and firing them successfully.
-Currently fine quality Porcelain is used, it fascinates me as it combines fragility with great strength as it has to withstand high firing temperatures.
-The same themes are re-worked continuously - trees, leaves and flowers used graphically in a simple, direct way.
-Recently I have been working with extruded forms - using my usual imagery to decorate them.
+My main pre-occupation is making decorative wall panels.
+I also make small dishes, brooches and decorations.
+A fine quality porcelain is used - it fasciantes me as it combines fragility with great strength as it has to withstand high firing temperatures.
+The themes used are constantly reworked - flowers, leaves, trees and landscapes.

-I visit France frequently and have always responded to the decorative carvings in Romanesque Art by using the patterns as panel borders.
-I also enjoy the playful qualities of Naive Art frequently seen in France.
-I have always valued drawing - initially it was my entrance to Art College and is an integral part of my work.
+I visit France frequently and have always responded to the French landscape and the decorative sculptures observed in Romanesque Art.
+I enjoy the playfulness of Naive Art frequently discovered in France.
+Drawing has always been valued - it was my entrance into Art College and is an integral part of my work.

 Work Generally Available from:

 Haddenham Galleries, Haddenham, Ely CB6 3XA

 Llantrisant Gallery, Pontyclun, Wales CF72 8EB